BuddhiLW/greenlight/README.md

-Conversely to `JSON encoding` _runtime_ as `"runtime": "<runtime> mins"` - which we already did at the `Format the JSON arbitrarily` topic - we can enforce that requests are only accepted using the same format.
+Conversely to `JSON encoding` _runtime_ as `"runtime": "<runtime> mins"` - which we already did at the `Format the JSON arbitrarily` topic - we can enforce that requests are only `decoded`, by using the same format.

 Currently, we would get: